 On our last visit to Guernsey, we had visited the German Occupation Museum which is found in the parish of Les Houards, close to the airport and houses a collection of artefacts from the German Occupation during World War Two.
 This time we stopped at the La Valette Underground Military Museum which you can easily reach on foot if you walk along the seafront to the furthest end.
 The La Valette museum is housed in underground tunnels built by the German Army using forced labour during the Second World War and contains memorabilia such as uniforms, equipment, medals and posters as well as giving an opportunity to see the tunnels.

 Both museums have an old-fashioned and slightly home-made feel compared to the multi-media hands-on experiences that many larger museums in Europe have become.
 The memorabilia from the period of the occupation is in glass cases although there are some models dressed in uniform from the era.
-Of the two museums I prefered the German Occupation Museum as it did a better job of telling the story of the occupation for real people on Guernsey through videos and audio recording.
-If you’d like to visit you can get there on the No 93 or 11 bus from St Peter Port bus station.
+Of the two museums I preferred the German Occupation Museum as I thought it did a better job of telling the story of the occupation for real people on Guernsey through videos and audio recording.
+If you’d like to visit you can get there on the No 93 or 11 bus from near the St Peter Port Cruise Terminal .
 The German Occupation also had a nice little tea-room downstairs although there was an outdoor refreshment kiosk overlooking the bay just opposite the entrance of La Valette Underground Military Museum.

 For More Information: German Occupation Museum Cost £5 Open April-October, La Valette Underground Military Museum Cost £5 Open March-November.
 Read my article about Guernsey, the German Occupation and Potato Peel Pie